Literary artistry and a chilly persona imbue this classic memoir.

-There’s so much going right there.
-What thrills me isn’t the easy alliteration that Nabokov loved—so do I: how that “lone light dimly diluted the darkness”—or the pleasing rhyme of “visible drizzle,” but his use of “uncouth” to describe the swan, which nails the malevolent stupidity that sets apart swans from their cousins, ducks and geese.
+There’s the easy alliteration that Nabokov loved—so do I: how that “lone light dimly diluted the darkness”—and the pleasing rhyme of “visible drizzle.”
+But also there’s his use of “uncouth” to describe the swan, which nails the malevolent stupidity that sets apart swans from their cousin ducks and geese.
 Not to mention his noting its “ridiculous efforts,” followed by this perfection: the “slippery sound” of the bird’s wings against the wooden gunwales.
 That “wide ripple” and “gluey” “dark swell” are pretty darn good, too.
 He piled on adjectives, but they were the perfect adjectives.

 “Obviously Nabokov’s method would lose all sense unless the material were as true an account of personal experience as memory could possibly make it.
 The selective apparatus pertains to art; but the parts selected belong to unadulterated life.
 Nabokov’s memory, especially in regard to the first twenty years of his life, is almost abnormally strong, and probably he had less difficulty than most memoirists would have had in following the plan he set himself: to stick to the truth through thick and thin and not be tempted to fill gaps with logical verisimilitudes posing as preciously preserved recollections.
 In one or two cases research may have proved that something was incorrectly remembered . . . ”

-Nabokov says the “permanent importance” of Speak, Memory is as a “meeting point of an impersonal art form and a very personal life story” that traces certain “themes” from early life—including jigsaw puzzles, chess, colors, hikes, exile—into new realms and toward creative maturity.
-In other words, he aimed to write a sensory, artistic memoir, not a gassy autobiography; he succeeded, according to his own ruthless standards.
-If I found the result less charming than he intended, I admire and take instruction from the depth of this mandarin’s effort to honor and to link elemental experiences.
-It gives me more respect for my own.
+This perhaps helps explain the book’s sparing dramatization.
+Nabokov argues that the “permanent importance” of Speak, Memory is as a “meeting point of an impersonal art form and a very personal life story” that traces certain “themes” from early life—including jigsaw puzzles, chess, colors, hikes, exile—into new realms and toward creative maturity.
+In other words, he aimed to write a sensory, artistic memoir, not a gassy autobiography.
+He succeeded, according to his own ruthless standards.
+If I found the result less charming than he intended, I take instruction from the depth of this mandarin’s effort to honor and to link elemental experiences.